-Hana was born and grew up in the Waikato.
+Hana was born and raised in the Waikato.
 She has Danish and English ancestry.
 She has a BFA from Elam School of Fine Arts, University of Auckland.
-She has taught art and art history at Secondary and Tertiary level and exhibits her own work.
-She is married to Samuel and Mum to Tom, Henry and Rose.
+She has taught art and art history at Secondary and Tertiary level and has exhibited her own work.
+She is married to Samuel and Mother to Tom, Henry, Rose and Reuben.
 She is involved in the daily life of the community of Waiwhetu, Lower Hutt, Wellington.

 Blair was born in Birkenhead, North Shore, and is of Scottish and English ancestry (but leans more fondly towards his Scottish ancestry!).
 He graduated with a Bachelor of Laws and Bachelor of Property from the University of Auckland in 2003.
-Since then he has worked predominately as a litigation lawyer.
-He has a keen interest in rugby and golf.
-Although, regretfully, his rugby playing days are drawing to a close, he is currently involved in coaching.
-He is very interested in New Zealand culture, and in the theme of unity and reconciliation, as was once aptly articulated by Winston Churchill when he said ‘let’s go forward together’.
+Since then he has worked in various areas of law, and currently practices property and commercial law.
+He has a keen interest in sport, and currently coaches rugby.
+He is interested in New Zealand culture and reconciliation.

 Karuwhā Trust is privileged to have the Bishop of Te Tai Tokerau (Northland-Auckland), The Right Reverend Te Kitohi Wiremu Pikaahu LTh, MTh (Oxon) as patron.
-Bishop Pikaahu was ordained Bishop in 2002 at the age of 37 and remains one of the youngest Bishops in the worldwide Anglican Communion.
+Bishop Pikaahu was ordained Bishop in 2002.
 Bishop Pikaahu is of Ngāpuhi descent.